 Principles of Programming Languages

 Natural Language Processing

 Introduction to Computational Linguistics

 Conversation Analysis & Interactional Linguistics

-Undergraduate Program Oppurtunities
+Undergraduate Program Opportunities

 Minor in Computer Science

 The track includes several courses in the Computer Science Minor.
-Finishing the minor can better prepare you for jobs in telecommunications, information processing, and data retrieval, or put you on the road to a Masters in Computer Science.
+Finishing the minor can better prepare you for jobs in telecommunications, information processing, and data retrieval, or put you on the road to a Master's in Computer Science.